OzzyCzech/ozzyczech.cz/content/php/How to safely commit vendor dir with php Composer.md

----
-title: How to safely commit vendor dir with php Composer
-date: 2013-07-24
-tags: [composer, git, PHP]
----

 # How to safely commit vendor dir with php Composer

 [Composer](http://getcomposer.org/) is great tool, but sometimes you will need avoid all external dependencies.
 Sometimes you will need have all source codes in your git repository.
 Should I [ commit the dependencies](http://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md) in my vendor directory, and still have all benefits of using Composer?
 Here are my requirements: - Everything need to be automatically.